yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 # Raytracer Architecture, Dessert

-- Naive triangle intersection -> Moller Trumbore
-- Pre-baked sphere rays.
+- Explain the slab method and its SIMD form. https://tavianator.com/2022/ray_box_boundary.html.
+- Explain Moller-Trumbore and its SIMD form. https://en.wikipedia.org/wiki/M%C3%B6ller%E2%80%93Trumbore_intersection_algorithm
 - SAH optimization (Credit DH)
 - targetting multiple SIMD backends within one binary: avx2, sse2, neon, fallback
-- making sure the multiple backends return the same results -> tree structure must be the same
+- making sure the multiple backends return the same results -> tree structure must be the same, FMA must be either forced or disallowed for all backends
-- memory allocation: the only two places where a raytracer would allocate is the stack for traversing the BVH and the job queue.
-Make sure to use cheap memory for both.
+- threading: job per light probe (~thousands of rays)
+- memory allocation: in what places does a raytracer allocate? how can we make the allocation cheap?
+- Pre-baked sphere rays.

 # Future experiments